Noussair Mazraoui: International career

-Mazraoui was a youth international for Morocco.
-He first played for the Moroccan national team in 2018.
+Mazraoui was eligible to represent the Netherlands or Morocco at international level.
+He played youth international football for Morocco at under-20 level.
+He made his debut for the senior Morocco national team in September 2018, against Malawi.

 On 10 November 2021, Mazraoui revealed that the relations between him and Moroccan national team coach Vahid Halilhodžić fell.
-On 13 March 2022, Mazraoui and his Moroccan teammate, Hakim Ziyech, both rejected Halilhodžić's invitation to represent Morocco in the 2022 FIFA World Cup qualification – CAF Third Round against DR Congo.
+On 13 March 2022, Mazraoui and his Moroccan teammate, Hakim Ziyech, both rejected Halilhodžić's invitation to represent Morocco in the 2022 FIFA World Cup qualification – CAF third round against DR Congo.
 He later accepted to join the national team and represented Morocco in the 2022 FIFA World Cup after Halilhodžić was replaced by Walid Regragui.

 On 10 November 2022, he was named in Morocco's 26-man squad for the 2022 FIFA World Cup in Qatar.
-He played a role in Morocco's charge to the semi-finals, helping them become the first African side to reach the final 4 stage at the World Cup.
+He played a big role in Morocco's charge to the semi-finals, helping them become the first African side to reach this stage at a World Cup.

+On 28 December 2023, Mazraoui was among the 27 players selected by coach Walid Regragui to represent Morocco in the 2023 Africa Cup of Nations.